garthable/Terminal-Sweeper/README.md

 # Terminal Sweeper

 Terminal Sweeper is a program that runs Mine Sweeper in your terminal.
 Terminal Sweeper is also capable of solving Mine Sweeper Games for you.
-The goal of this repository is to create an accurate, and highly optimized Mine Sweeper Solver.
+The goal of this repository is to create an accurate and highly optimized Mine Sweeper Solver.

 <p align="center">
   <img src="docs/imgs/normal_mode.png" alt="Game of Mine Sweeper on Terminal"/>